meza/trance-stack/README.md

 ### GitHub Settings

 > **Note**
-> The stack is meant to be used with GitHub Actions.
+> The project uses GitHub Actions.
 If you're not familiar with GitHub Actions, you can read more about it
 > [here](https://docs.github.com/en/actions).

 You need to do a few things to make sure GitHub Actions can work with your project.